 #9 Rainforest World Music Festival

-Join thousands of music enthusiasts from across the world as your foot-stomping music in the tropical rainforests of Borneo.
+Join thousands of music enthusiasts worldwide as your foot-stomping music in the tropical rainforests of Borneo.

 When: July 2022

-Highlight Of The Festival: Live performances, worldwide music festival
+Highlight Of The Festival: Live performances, a worldwide music festival

 #10 National Day Malaysia

-Hari Merdeka is one of the most glorious festivals in Malaysia is not missed if you’re in Kuala Lumpur on August 31.
+Hari Merdeka, one of Malaysia’s most glorious festivals, is not missed if you’re in Kuala Lumpur on August 31.

 On the eve of Independence Day, you will witness Spectacular fireworks.

-In the morning, a grand parade at Merdeka Square with concerts and performances throughout the day to celebrate the country’s independence from British rule on this day in 1957.
+In the morning, a grand parade at Merdeka Square with concerts and performances to celebrate the country’s independence from British rule on this day in 1957.